MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 To help us improve Microsoft products and services, diagnostic data is aggregated, with personal identifiers removed, and stored for up to two years.
 Because the diagnostic data is not collected from or stored with your Microsoft account, the diagnostic data may not be viewed or deleted from your [Microsoft privacy dashboard](https://account.microsoft.com/privacy/).
 To delete the diagnostic data on Windows 10 and later, select **Start** > **Settings** > **Privacy** > **Diagnostics & feedback**, and then select **Delete** under **Delete diagnostic data**.
 The delete diagnostic data functionality is only supported on Windows 10 version 1803 or later.
 For more information, see [Diagnostics, feedback, and privacy in Windows 10 and later](https://support.microsoft.com/help/4468236).

 For Microsoft Edge on Windows 10 and later, sending Optional diagnostic data is determined by your Windows diagnostic data setting.
-The setting is reflected in `edge://settings/privacy`.
-Change the Windows settings by going to **Start** > **Settings** > **Privacy** > **Diagnostics & feedback**.
-On all other platforms, to control the collection of diagnostic data, go to `edge://settings/privacy` and turn on or off **Help improve Microsoft products by sending optional diagnostic data about how you use the browser, websites you visit, and crash reports**.
+The setting is reflected in `edge://settings/privacy`.<!--todo: check, maybe replace by GUI nav path-->  Change the Windows settings by going to **Start** > **Settings** > **Privacy** > **Diagnostics & feedback**.
+On all other platforms, to control the collection of diagnostic data, go to `edge://settings/privacy`<!--todo: check, maybe replace by GUI nav path--> and turn on or off **Help improve Microsoft products by sending optional diagnostic data about how you use the browser, websites you visit, and crash reports**.
 The setting is used for all profiles associated with the installation of Microsoft Edge on your device.
 The setting is not synced across devices.
 The setting applies to **InPrivate** browsing and Guest mode.
 Information about websites you visit is never sent while browsing **InPrivate** or in **Guest** mode.
-If your device is managed with group policies set by your organization, it is described in `edge://settings/privacy`.
+If your device is managed with group policies set by your organization, it is described in `edge://settings/privacy`.<!--todo: check, maybe replace by GUI nav path-->

 As of March 6, 2024, Microsoft Edge diagnostic data is collected separately from Windows diagnostic data on Windows 10 (version 22H2 and newer) and Windows 11 (version 23H2 and newer) devices in the European Economic Area.
-For these versions of Windows, the diagnostic data setting for Microsoft Edge is controlled through `edge://settings/privacy`, rather than being a Windows setting that's reflected there.
+For these versions of Windows, the diagnostic data setting for Microsoft Edge is controlled through `edge://settings/privacy`,<!--todo: check, maybe replace by GUI nav path--> rather than being a Windows setting that's reflected there.

 <!-- ====================================================================== -->